Revised 1 April 2022

 HOYA OBTUSIFOLIODES, from Sabah, Borneo

-onychoides , Forester & D&I Liddle D- 2", dark maroon flowers with the corolla lobes bent forward (as clawed); 8-12 in umbel; leaves large, dark green to 12", on a medium vine.
+onychoides , Forester & D&I Liddle E- 2", dark maroon flowers with the corolla lobes bent forward (as clawed); 8-12 in umbel; leaves large, dark green to 12", on a medium vine.
 Heavenly night fragrance.
 Fantastic, unusual Hoya.
 Papua New Guinea.

 ovalifolia, Wight and Arn.
-C- 1/2, buff flowers; 15 in umbel; leaves medium to small, clean, on a scrambling vine.
+C- 1/2”, buff flowers; 15 in umbel; leaves medium to small, clean, on a scrambling vine.
 Sri Lanka

-pachyclada, Kerr D- 2 node cutting.
+pachyclada, Kerr E- 2 node cutting.
 1/2", pale green and pink flowers; 30 in umbel; leaves thick, light green with prominent veins, on a bushy, very slow growing, succulent plant.
 This is a true xerophyte!
 Thailand and Burma.

 HOYA PENTAPHLEBIA - Some of these leaves can be the size of a dinner plate!

-pimenteliana, Kloppenburg C-1/2", white, starry flowers; 10-12 flowers in umbel; 4", medium, small, pinnate leaves on a thin-stemmed vine.
+pimenteliana, Kloppenburg D-1/2", white, starry flowers; 10-12 flowers in umbel; 4", medium, small, pinnate leaves on a thin-stemmed vine.
 This blooms all of the time for me.
 One of the most fragrant Hoyas - night and day.
 Philippines

 purpureo-fusca, Hooker C- 3/4" reddish brown flowers; 15 in umbel; medium-large leaves, as cinnamomifolia, with prominent veins, on a robust vine.
 Indonesia Syn H cinnamomifolia purpureofusca The Philippines

 retusa, Vahl.
-D- 1/2, white with red corona flower; 2 - 4 in umbel.
+D- 1/2”, white with red corona flower; 2 - 4 in umbel.
 This is a tangled, small, narrow leafed one with the ends of the leaf chopped off (retuse).
 Really a weird Hoya vine!
 Southern India

 HOYA RETUSA - Over 100 flowers on this plant